haacked/haacked.com/_posts/archived/2004-10-01-my-four-tips-for-job-seekers.aspx.markdown

 ---
 layout: post
-title: "My Four Tips For Job Seekers"
+title: My Four Tips For Job Seekers
 date: 2004-10-01 -0800
 comments: true
 disqus_identifier: 1294
 categories: []
+redirect_from: "/archive/2004/09/30/my-four-tips-for-job-seekers.aspx/"
 ---

 Ok, I just have to take a moment to rant a bit.
 We’re currently looking for some mid-level developers as well as a System Administrator.
 Naturally we posted a job description on